-If you are considering bringing a claim against your employer for reasons which may include, for example, unpaid bonus payments or unfair deductions from your pay, discrimination at work or unfair dismissal, you would be wise to talk to the expert employment law solicitors at Hine Legal before taking any action.
+f you are considering making an employment tribunal claim against your employer for reasons which may include, for example, unpaid bonus payments or unfair deductions from your pay, discrimination at work or unfair dismissal, you would be wise to talk to the expert employment law solicitors at Hine Legal before taking any action.

 Unfair Or Wrongful Dismissal

 Our expert employment lawyers frequently advise in high-value cases where employers have not followed the correct legal processes.
-If you believe that you may have been subjected to unfair treatment, we will talk through your circumstances and advise you on whether you are likely to have a case, and the probable outcome of an employment tribunal for unfair or wrongful dismissal.
+If you believe that you may have been subjected to unfair treatment, we will talk through your circumstances and advise you on whether you are likely to have a case – as well as the probable outcome of an employment tribunal for unfair dismissal.

 Wrongful dismissal is primarily concerned with cases where an employer dismisses an employee without notice, in breach of their contract.
-If your employer has terminated your employment because they consider that you have committed gross misconduct and you dispute this, we will help you to fully understand your position and give you our considered opinion on the likelihood of your being successful should you bring a claim.
+If your employer has terminated your employment because they consider that you have committed gross misconduct and you dispute this, we will help you to fully understand your position.
+We will give you our considered opinion on the likelihood of your being successful, should you bring a want to go down the route of making an employment tribunal claim.

-If it is your employer who has breached your employment contract, or if you felt you had no option but to resign (this could be as a result of discrimination, bullying or harassment), you may have a constructive dismissal claim.
+If it is your employer who has breached your employment contract, or if you felt you had no option but to resign (this could be as a result of discrimination, bullying or harassment), you should seek constructive dismissal advice, as you may be able to make a claim.

 We will help you to understand your position, and advise you when and how to resign in order to best protect your legal position.

-Employment law relating to discrimination covers both direct and indirect discrimination, and covers a number of areas, including:
+Employment law and discrimination covers both direct and indirect discrimination, and covers a number of areas, including: